jminjie/boggle_solver/README.md

 Should also work with other python versions > 3.

 ## Options
-- Change the dictionary by editing the value of DICT
+- Change the dictionary by editing the value of DICT.
+`20k.txt` is a list of the 20k most common English words (missing many real words).
+`words_alpha` is a very comprehensive list of all English words (includes many words we wouldn't think of as real words).
+`scrabble.txt` is the Scrabble dictionary, seems to be the best medium ground.

 ## TODO
 - Take DICT as a flag, set to scrabble by default